rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 .. only:: latex

-    It is interesting, as an exercise, to verify if the ref:`epistemic fusion <Epistemic-Fusion-label>` of the *rating-by-ranking* results, one may obtain when applying two different ranking rules, like the *copeland* and the *IteratedCopeland* rule (see the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`), does actually confirm our rating results [33]_.
+    It is interesting, as an exercise, to verify if the ref:`epistemic fusion <Epistemic-Fusion-label>` of the *rating-by-ranking* results, one may obtain when applying two different ranking rules, like the *copeland* and the *iterated Copeland* rule (see the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`), does actually confirm our rating results [33]_.

 To conclude
 ...........